kellydunn/mumble/README.md

 # what

-a derpy little utility that helps monomes talk midi directly to synthsizers
+a derpy little utility that helps monomes talk midi

 # why